Disney's Grand Californian Hotel & Spa: Description

 The hotel was designed by architect Peter Dominick of 4240 Architecture Inc. (formerly part of Urban Design Group Inc.).
 It has 948 rooms, in addition to 44 suites and 71 villas.

 Craftsman style buildings often use garden themes, which was Peter Dominick's inspiration for the hotel's forest theme.
 The reception hall is based on the interior of the Swedenborgian Church in San Francisco, increased in scale to accommodate the large reception desk.
-The central lobby is a living room with a large fireplace, vast arching beams overhead, and furnished with chairs and sofas arranged around small coffee tables.
+The central lobby has a large fireplace and arching beams overhead, and is furnished with chairs and sofas arranged around small coffee tables.

 Many of the items found throughout the hotel have been crafted by modern practitioners of the Arts and Crafts style, and some early Roycroft items are on display in the lobby.

 Some of the hotel's rooms are tributes to various Craftsman-era architects and designers such as Frank Lloyd Wright, Charles Rennie MacKintosh, and the Gladding, McBean Company.

 Its name is based on Disney's Grand Floridian Resort & Spa, its sister resort and Walt Disney World's flagship resort hotel.

-The two hotels do not share themes, though, as the Grand Californian is a Craftsman theme, while the Grand Floridian is of a Victorian theme.
-It does, however, share many thematic elements with Disney's Wilderness Lodge (also designed by Dominick) with its national park lodge theming at Walt Disney World.
+The Disneyland Monorail passes through the hotel on its way to the Downtown Disney Monorail station.
+The Monorail does not stop at the hotel.

 History

-The hotel opened on January 2, 2001 as a part of the parks expansion at the Disney Land Resort.
+The hotel opened on January 2, 2001, as a part of the parks expansion for Disneyland Resort.